AppImage/AppImageKit/README.md

 __AppImageKit__  is  a  concrete  implementation  of  the  AppImage  format  and  provides  tools such as `appimagetool` and `appimaged` for conveniently handling AppImages.

-`appimagetool` uses a next-generation AppImage format based on squashfs and embeds a runtime for it. `appimaged` is a daemon that handles registering and unregistering AppImages with the system (e.g., menu entries, icons, MIME types, binary delta updates, and such).
+`appimagetool` converts an AppDir into a self-mounting filesystem image. `appimaged` is a daemon that handles registering and unregistering AppImages with the system (e.g., menu entries, icons, MIME types, binary delta updates, and such).

 ## appimagetool usage